 You cannot use Rebuilding or Retraining to build a character that could not be built without using either of those two tools.

-For more information on purchasing a mnemonic editor, see the Basic Purchasing Plan boon.
+For more information on purchasing a mnemonic editor, see the corresponding boon.

 You can purchase the following items so long as you’re in a settlement and the price is not higher than the settlement's listed Maximum Item Value.
 (Scenarios might sometimes provide additional allowances or limitations):

-- All equipment listed in the Starfinder Core Rulebook with an item level equal to your character level + 1.
+- All equipment listed in sanctioned Starfinder content with an item level less than or equal to your character level.

-- Any equipment listed on your character’s Chronicle Sheets with an item level equal to your character level + 2.
+- All equipment listed on your character’s Chronicle Sheets with an item level less than or equal to your character level + 2.

-- All items and services purchased with Fame or Achievement Points (AcP).
+- All items and services purchased with Achievement Points (AcP).

 Magic, hybrid, and technological items that can be used less often than once per day (such as once per week or once per month and so on) are considered to be usable once per adventure.

 Page 234 of the Starfinder Core Rulebook covers the rules for purchasing spellcasting services, and the associated costs are listed in Table 7–38: Professional Services on page 235.
-You can also use Fame to purchase spellcasting services using the Basic Purchasing Plan boon or use AcP to purchase them (listed individually).
+You can also use AcP to purchase spellcasting services, which are listed individually by spell.

 Purchased spellcasting is assumed to be cast using the minimum caster level.
 Spells without a level, such as miracle and wish, cannot be purchased as a spellcasting service.